Need to buy a laptop in China? Everything you need to know with as little geek-speak as possible.

 The best way to solve this is to buy a laptop without an operating system, then through the Microsoft online store, buy a legitimate copy of Windows and install it through a USB stick or DVD.
-The downside of this though is that it requires at least temporary access to another PC/laptop if you want to do this as soon as you get your new one.
+The downside of this is that it requires at least temporary access to another PC/laptop if you want to do this as soon as you get your new machine.

-This is a very easy procedure to do, and it’s been made even more simple recently thanks to Microsoft providing a place to download Windows directly.
+This is a very easy procedure to do and it’s been made even more simple recently thanks to Microsoft providing a place to download Windows directly.

 If in no way can you avoid having an OS installed on your new laptop, providing your copy of Windows is genuine (this may be tricky as previously mentioned) then you may be able to change the language of the OS from Chinese to English.

 The Pro and Ultimate versions of Windows 7, 8 and presumably 10, all allow you to switch the language, while the Home Premium version unfortunately is restricted to the default language, which to my knowledge is the most common OS to be included.
 Bummer.

 Fortunately there's not too much difference between laptops here and laptops back home, though there's a few things important to point out.

 There are so many different CPUs to choose from, and in China's electronic stores I have noticed that many will keep around older models with older generations of processors, so you need to watch out here and be clear on what you want.

 There are 2 main processor manufacturers, Intel and AMD.
 I’m personally a fan of Intel, as are the majority of PC/laptop owners if you are to go by sales, reviews and stock prices (AMD is in trouble at the time of writing this).